ShkurtiA/AndroidPullMenu/README.md

 ## License

-Feel free to use it all you want in your Android apps provided that you cite this project and include the license in your app.
+Feel free to use it in your Android apps and also include the license in your app.
 I would be grateful if you would inform me about its usage: shkurtiarmando(at)gmail(dot)com

     Copyright 2015 Armando Shkurti